NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 ## How to record a vaccination

-### First step: look up the patient

-You'll be asked to enter the patient’s NHS number, or their name and date of birth.
+First, you'll be asked to enter the patient’s NHS number, or their name and date of birth.

 We then look up the patient’s details and vaccination history and display these to you.